-The new Hublot King Power Chrono Flying Tourbillon limited edition manually-wound watch brings you a chunky piece of microblasted ceramic whole 48 millimeters in diameter and full of ahem masculine presence that comes courtesy of its relatively thick and deliberately rugged-looking body that measures impressive 14.5 millimeters from top to bottom.
+The hand-wound limited-edition Hublot King Power Chrono Flying Tourbillon brings you a chunky piece of micro-blasted ceramic whole 48 millimeters in diameter and full of ahem masculine presence that comes courtesy of its relatively thick and deliberately rugged-looking body that measures impressive 14.5 millimeters from top to bottom.

-The Swiss watch maker Hublot has presented yet another iteration of its sporty King Power chronograph model.
-This time, it is a hand-wound timepiece sporting a power reserve of 120 hours and a tourbillon chronograph with direct coupling on the cage.
+Hublot has presented yet another iteration of its sporty King Power chronograph collection.
+This time, it is a hand-wound timepiece sporting a power reserve of 120 hours and featuring a tourbillon chronograph with direct coupling on the cage.

-According to the Swiss brand, the Hublot King Power Chrono Flying Tourbillon is powered by a HUB1400CT caliber that we have already seen in a number of their earlier models, including the Big Bang Gold Mat as well as the Hublot Bigger Bang All Black.
+The King Power Chrono Flying Tourbillon is powered by a HUB1400CT caliber that we have already seen in several of their earlier models, including the Big Bang Gold Mat as well as the Bigger Bang All Black.

-As far as I understand, the Caliber HUB1400CT is based on the well-known HUB1400 movement sans the automatic winding module and with the maximum power reserve increased to impressive five days (120 hours!)
+As far as I understand, the Caliber HUB1400CT is based on the well-known HUB1400 movement sans the automatic winding module and with a longer mainspring that allowed to increase the maximum power reserve to much more impressive five days (120 hours!)

 This intricate powerplant is made of 262 components and comes equipped with a Flying Tourbillon complication, which is placed in a cage without ball bearings.
 When assembled and running, the tourbillon looks like it hovers in thin air on a magnetic cushion.